dompuiu/jquery-footnote-links/README.md

 # jQuery Footnote Links
 This plugin builds a list with all the links of a page.
+The list is visible only in browser's print preview window.
 It's inspired from the [Footnote links script](http://v2.easy-designs.net/code/footnoteLinks).

 ## How To Use
 In order to use this plugin you must insert into the page the followings: